srobo/kitbook/docs/competition/event/incident-management.md

 * Accident requiring significant first aid,
 * Battery failure renders access to an area unsafe

-As with minor incidents, the initial reaction should be to notify the relevant coordinator and follow their instructions.
 If first aid is required the First Aid Provider should __always__ be notified first.
+Following that, as with minor incidents, the reaction should be to notify the relevant coordinator and follow their instructions.

 ## Stopping the competition